 How To Do It?

-Now, this type of competitive analysis is a bit more in-depth than the typical SWOT analysis you performed in school, or even a TOWS analysis.
+Now, this type of competitor analysis is a bit more in-depth than the typical SWOT analysis you performed in school, or even a TOWS analysis.
 This analysis will yield more thorough results but it isn’t complicated enough that you need to go back to school to learn how to perform one.
 Now, let’s get started.

 Identify Your Competitors